OctopusDeploy/blog/blog/2020-01/operators-with-kotlin/index.md

 ## The CRD classes

-Now that we know the components that make up a Kubernetes resource, we can look at the code that reflects the CRD implemented by this operator.
+Now that we know the components that make up a Kubernetes resource, we can look at the code that reflects the CRD implemented by the operator.

 We are creating a new CRD called `WebServer`, which is represented by a class also called `WebServer`.
 This class has two properties defining the spec and the status: